-Older Drivers: Tips for Helping Your Parents Manage the Road
+Older Drivers: Helping Your Parents Manage the Road

-Skip the rush.
 Stay away from the frantic pace of heavy traffic.
-This can vary with your location, for some it’s work-related while other communities have weekend traffic jams.
+This can vary with your location — for some, it’s work-related while other communities have weekend traffic jams.
 Adjust accordingly and feel safer with less traffic around.

-Avoid bad weather.
 Why risk driving when the roads are bad?
 If you live nearby, help your parents prepare for bad weather by making sure they have what they need.
-This way they won’t be tempted to run errands when the roads are slick.
+This way, they won’t be tempted to run errands when the roads are slick.

-Consider the car.
 Not all cars are built the same.
 Some are a little more feature-friendly for older drivers and do a much better job of accommodating physical limitation.
 Do a little car shopping with your parents and consider the following so they can be safer behind the wheel:

-- Is it comfortable?
+Is it comfortable?
 If the car sits too low or too high, it might be difficult for your parent to get in and out.
 They’ll also want to check how they feel in the seat and whether they can reach the steering wheel comfortably.
 You don’t want any joint, back or muscle problems bothered by long drives.
 For the most comfort on the road, look for a suspension that’s tuned for comfort instead of dynamics.

-- Pick an automatic transmission vehicle.
-It’s easier to drive than a manual transmission car, letting focus more on the road.
+Pick an automatic transmission vehicle.
+It’s easier to drive than a manual transmission car, letting them focus more on the road.

 What Are Some Alternatives to Driving?

-If your parents are no longer able to drive or you’re worried about their ability to drive, share the following options with them.
+If your parents are no longer able to drive or you’re worried about their ability to drive, share the following alternative transportation options with them.
 Be sensitive as it might take some getting used to.
 You may have to help until it becomes familiar, but they’ll benefit from being able to get around on their own.

-Rideshare.
-Today rideshare options, like Uber, Lyft and others, offer rides with reduced rates.
+Today rideshare options like Uber, Lyft and others offer rides with reduced rates.
 If your parent is great with technology, this is an easy fit.

-Senior driving programs.
-Does your parent’s community or church offer assistance?
+Does your parents’ community or church offer assistance?
 These programs are very common and typically rely on volunteer drivers, so they can offer free or low-fee services.

 There’s a big gap between discovering some challenges behind the wheel and not being able to drive anymore.
-Learning to adapt driving habits to fit abilities helps make the road safer for everyone.
+Learning to adapt driving habits to fit their abilities helps make the road safer for everyone.
 And easing into driving alternatives makes the transition even more gradual and acceptable.
-With these tips, your parents are able to maintain their independence longer!
+With these tips, your parents could maintain their independence longer!